Amarcord: Plot

 School under Fascism is a tedious cavalcade of dry facts recited by instructors of varying levels of engagement and skill.
 All Titta and his fellow students can do is goof off or skip class when not called upon to solve math problems or identify obscure historical details.
 When Titta goes to confession, he manages to avoid telling Don Balosa about his masturbatory activities and attempt to seduce Gradisca, a glamorous older woman, because the priest is more concerned with floral arrangements.

 Fascist officials come for a tour, and the schoolchildren are required to perform athletic routines for their approval.
-Titta's friend Ciccio daydreams about being married to his crush, Aldina, by the giant face of Mussolini.
+Titta's friend Ciccio daydreams about being married to his crush, Aldina, by a giant papier-mâché rendering of Mussolini's face.
 Surreptitiously wired into the bell tower of the town church, a gramophone plays a recording of "The Internationale", but it is soon shot at and destroyed by gun-crazy Fascists.
 Owing to his anarchist past, Titta's father Aurelio is brought in for questioning and forced to drink castor oil.
 He limps home in a nauseous state to be washed by his wife, Miranda.

 One summer afternoon, the family visits Uncle Teo, Aurelio's brother, confined to an insane asylum.
 They take him out for a day in the country, but he escapes into a tree, repeatedly yelling, "Voglio una donna!" ("I want a woman!").
 All attempts to bring him down are met with stones that Teo carries in his pockets.
 A dwarf nun and two orderlies finally arrive on the scene.
 Marching up the ladder, the nun reprimands Teo, who obediently agrees to return to the asylum.

 Fall arrives.
 The town's inhabitants embark in small boats to meet the passage of the SS Rex, the regime's proudest technological achievement.
 By midnight they have fallen asleep waiting for its arrival.
 Awakened by a foghorn, they watch in awe as the liner sails past, capsizing their boats in its wake.
 Titta's grandfather wanders lost in a disorienting fog so thick it seems to smother the house and the autumnal landscape.
 Walking out to the town's Grand Hotel, Titta and his friends find it boarded up.
 Like zombies, they waltz on the terrace with imaginary female partners enveloped in the fog.

 The annual car race provides the occasion for Titta to daydream of winning the grand prize, Gradisca.
 One evening he visits the buxom tobacconist at closing time.
 She becomes aroused when he demonstrates he is strong enough to lift her, but is annoyed when he becomes overwhelmed as she presses her breasts into his face.
 She gives him a cigarette then coldly sends him home.

 Winter brings with it record snowfall.
 Miranda nurses a sick Titta to health, then as spring arrives again, dies of an illness herself.
 Titta is devastated.
-Later, the village attends the reception for Gradisca's marriage to a Fascist officer.
-As Gradisca drives off with her Carabiniere, someone notices that Titta has gone too.
+Later, the village attends the reception for Gradisca's marriage to a Carabiniere.
+As Gradisca drives off with her new husband, someone notices that Titta has gone too.